AAAI 2025FOUNDATION MODELS FOR BIOLOGICAL DISCOVERIES

 • 1-page position papers

-• 4-page papers with focus on breaking results, datasets, benchmarks
+• 4-page papers on breaking results, datasets, benchmark

 KEYNOTE SPEAKERS